Deep Dive into policy logging

 OpenTelemetry

-Kubewarden is instrumented with OpenTelemetry, so it’s possible for the policy-server
+Kubewarden is instrumented with OpenTelemetry, so it’s possible for the policy-server to send

 trace events to an OpenTelemetry collector by using the

-OpenTelemetry Protocol (otlp
+OpenTelemetry Protocol (otlp).

 Our official Kubewarden Helm Chart has certain values that allow you to deploy Kubewarden with OpenTelemetry support, reporting logs and traces to, for example, a Jaeger instance: